-3. Your phone or MP3 player gets sweat in, on, and around it.
+3. Your phone gets sweat in, on, and around it.

 Like many runners, I can’t jog four feet without coming down with a bad case of really sweaty palms (like, really sweaty).
 While it’s obvious that sweat and electronics don’t mix, who has time (and money) to rig up a waterproof armband every time they want to work out?
 Try these strategies to keep your technology clean and dry.

-- Check out these tips to repair a wet mp3 player.
+- Check out these tips to repair wet tech.

-- Here’s how to clean an iPod (because phones and mp3 players can get seriously germy).
+- Here’s how to clean an iPhone (because they can get seriously germy).